ethyca/fides/docs/fides/docs/getting_started/docker.md

 ---

-The recommended way to get Fides running is to launch it using the supplied `make` commands.
+The recommended way to get Fidesctl running is to launch it using the supplied `make` commands.
 The `make` commands wrap `docker-compose` commands that will spin up each piece of the project.

 ## System Requirements

 1. Install `make` locally (see [Make on Homebrew (Mac)](https://formulae.brew.sh/formula/make), [Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm), or your preferred installation)
 1. Install `docker` locally (see [Docker Desktop](https://www.docker.com/products/docker-desktop) or your preferred installation; use a recent enough version so that `docker-compose` is also available)
-1. Clone the [Fides repo](https://github.com/ethyca/fides) and `cd` into the `fides` directory
+1. Clone the [Fidesctl repo](https://github.com/ethyca/fides) and `cd` into the `fides` directory

 ## Docker Setup